OsaPL/Versus-Brawl/README.md

 - Capture the fur

 Just CTF

+- Arena

+Face together against waves of enemies, or just try to survive

 ** Important note: Gamemode list is a subject to change at any time. **